to polarisation.

 There are traditions that have a brilliant way out of the trap: unconditional love as a spiritual life force.
 Divine Love is like the sun illuminating the dark corners of the soul, but without creating fear.
 It gives courage for self-examination and self-knowledge.

-When we see the drama in the world as only a struggle between 'us' and 'them' – 'us' the good guys against 'them' the bad guys – we fuel polarisation.
+If we see the drama in the world as only a struggle between 'us' and 'them' – 'us' the good guys against 'them' the bad guys – we fuel polarisation.
 The battle between good and evil also takes place within us.
 We need to recognise and work with our own dark sides.

 When we go through this transformation, the whole world appears in a new light.
 We are far less likely to dehumanize others.
 Practising the virtue of love in everyday life can mean resisting the impulse to belittle and look down on others.